Roy Thomson Hall Toronto

 5 Star Rating My family and I watched The Princess Bride in concert yesterday.
 It was an incredible experience.
 We were seated on the right side of the stage, and the seats/view were perfect.
 Watching a nostalgic movie with a live orchestra just hits differently.
 I look forward to future shows and recommend that everyone give it a try.
 Throughout our visit, the staff were very attentive and helpful from beginning to end.
 Such a vibe!

-Justine Nicole - a month ago
+Justine Nicole - 4 months ago

 Show More